 Joining a SeaDream Cruise

 A SeaDream itinerary can easily be included in UK / Europe holiday or a Caribbean experience.
-Direct flights from Auckland to Los Angeles with American Airlines / Qantas, Air New Zealand's direct flight to Houston and the Earlybird Specials to Europe all open up the opportunity to join a SeaDream cruise for New Zealand travellers.
+Direct flights from Auckland to the USA and Earlybird Specials to the UK and Europe all open up the opportunity to join a SeaDream cruise for New Zealand travellers.